Better bounds for matchings in the streaming model: Single pass streaming lower bound

 {\mathcal{T}} {\mathbf{u}} {\mathbf{v}} {\mathbf{w}} {\mathcal{P}}

-We first recall the definition of induced matchings and $\e$-\rs graphs. \begin{definition} Let $G=(P, Q, E$) denote a bipartite graph.
-A matching $F\subseteq E$ that matches a set $A\subseteq P$ to a subset $B\subseteq Q$ is {\em induced} if $E\cap (A\times B)=F$. \end{definition} \begin{definition} A bipartite graph $G=(P, Q, E)$ with $|P|=|Q|=n$ is an $\e$-\rs graph if one can write $E=\bigcup_{i=1}^k M_i$, where each $M_i$ is an induced matching and $|M_i|=\e n$ for all $i$. \end{definition} Several constructions of \rs graphs with a large number of edges are known.
-We will use the techniques pioneered in \cite{montest}, where the authors construct $\e$-\rs graphs with constant $\e<1/3$, and the extensions developed in \cite{gkk:streaming-soda12}, where it is proved that \begin{theorem}\cite{gkk:streaming-soda12} For any constant $\delta\in (0, 1/2)$ there exist bipartite $(1/2-\delta)$-\rs graphs on $2n$ nodes with $n^{1+\Omega(1/\log\log n)}$ edges. \end{theorem}
+\if 0 We first recall the definition of induced matchings and $\e$-\rs graphs. \begin{definition} Let $G=(P, Q, E$) denote a bipartite graph.
+A matching $F\subseteq E$ that matches a set $A\subseteq P$ to a subset $B\subseteq Q$ is {\em induced} if $E\cap (A\times B)=F$. \end{definition} Our hard input instance construction relies on idea developed in constructing \rs graphs, i.e. dense graphs whose edge set is a union of induced matchings: \begin{definition} A bipartite graph $G=(P, Q, E)$ with $|P|=|Q|=n$ is an $\e$-\rs graph if one can write $E=\bigcup_{i=1}^k M_i$, where each $M_i$ is an induced matching and $|M_i|=\e n$ for all $i$. \end{definition} We will use the techniques pioneered in \cite{montest}, where the authors construct $\e$-\rs graphs with constant $\e<1/3$, and the extensions developed in \cite{gkk:streaming-soda12}, where it is proved that \begin{theorem}\cite{gkk:streaming-soda12} For any constant $\delta\in (0, 1/2)$ there exist bipartite $(1/2-\delta)$-\rs graphs on $2n$ nodes with $n^{1+\Omega(1/\log\log n)}$ edges. \end{theorem} \fi \if 0 We start by providing intuition for our distribution.

-In the rest of the section we define a distribution on input instances for our problem of approximating maximum matchings in a single pass in the streaming model.
-We start by providing intuition for our distribution.
 It is useful to first recall how the best known lower bound of $3/4$ for the same setting is proved in \cite{gkk:streaming-soda12}.
 The stream in \cite{gkk:streaming-soda12} consists of two `phases'.
 In the first phase, the algorithm is presented with a graph $G=(P, Q, E)$ such that $|P|=n, |Q|=2n$ and the edge set $E$ can be represented as a union of induced $2$-matchings $M_i$, $i=1,\ldots, k, k=n^{\Omega(1/\log\log n)}$, where $M_i$ matches a subset $A_i\subseteq P$ such that $|A_i|\geq (1/2-\delta)n$ to a subset $B_i\subseteq Q, |B_i|=(1\pm \delta) n$.
 Then an index $i$ is chosen uniformly at random from $[1:k]$, and in the second part of the stream a matching arrives that matches a new set of vertices $P^*$ to $Q^*=Q\setminus B_i$, making the edges of the (uniformly random) matching $M_i$ crucial for constructing a better than $3/4$ approximation to the maximum matching in the whole instance.
 It is then shown, using an additional randomization trick, that the algorithm essentially needs to store $\Omega(1)$ bits for each edge in each induced matching $M_i$ if it beats the $3/4$ approximation ratio.